01 of 09

 Neither of these countertop choices is a "single substance" surface and neither are all-natural.
 Both are aggregates of polymers and minerals.
 If a purely natural product is somehow important to you, then natural stone slabs are your only option.

 Solid Surface: Corian, the original solid surface counter, is made of about 33% acrylic resin (PMMA) and about 66% natural minerals.
 A bauxite derivative, Aluminium TriHydrate (ATH), is the most common mineral.
 But if you're imagining... something like that looks like granite particles, you're wrong.
 ATH is a fine, white powder, much like baking soda.
-The many different colors and styles are achieved by different mixtures of pigments and mineral dusts.
+The many different colors and styles are achieved by different mixtures of pigments and mineral dust.

 Quartz: These countertops include 5% to 10% binding resins, either polymeric or cement-based.
 The other 90% to 95% is composed of hard, stone-like industrial waste products, such as marble, quartz, glass, mirrors, etc. Some companies have even begun to use nonfood-quality vegetable oils as one ingredient in the resins.